Natural Resources AMP

 Minimum Degree Requirements

-The master of science requires from 15 to 24 credits of course work in related fields, at least 6 of which must be at the 6000-level or above.
+The Master of Science requires from 15 to 24 credits of course work in related fields, at least 6 of which must be at the 6000-level or above.
 This includes NR 6070: Applied Ecology, Environment and Society, and NR 6060: Envisioning a Sustainable future (NR 6060 will be optional for RSENR students that completed their B.S./B.A. in RSENR).
 A public research seminar presented at the annual graduate student symposium, a research proposal, a comprehensive examination, 6 to 15 credits of thesis research, and an oral defense of the thesis are also required.

 Comprehensive Examination

 A written comprehensive examination is required for all master's students.
 Generally taken during a student's third or fourth semester, the examination will cover broad knowledge of the student's discipline.
-The details and format of the examination and its form (written or oral or both depending on the requirements of each concentration) are decided upon by the Studies Committee and will be discussed with the student well in advance of the exam.
+The questions and content of the examination and its form (written or oral or both depending on the requirements of each concentration) are decided upon by the Studies Committee and will be discussed with the student well in advance of the exam.

 Requirements for Advancement to Candidacy for the Degree of Master of Science